B-Yahia/ecom-backend/README.md

   1. Postman

-  - Use the GraphQL endpoint: [https://ecom.apitestdomain.site/graphql](https://ecom.apitestdomain.site/graphql) or http://localhost:8000 if the deployment was locally.
+  - Use the GraphQL endpoint: [https://ecom.apitestdomain.site/graphql](https://ecom.apitestdomain.site/graphql) or http://localhost:8000/graphql if the deployment is locally.
   - Send queries and mutations in the request body.

 2. React Frontend